Chapter 4:

 “The team always has at least one member literate in Japanese!” declared Debuu with glee.
 “We make sure to choose people who truly love Japan, after all.”

 The hot spring was carved into stone; half-sheltered by cedar trees that swayed beneath a quilt of snow, it was ringed by thick, cotton-like mist.
 The steaming water, bursting from a bamboo pipe, filled a shallow rock basin.
-All around, the picturesque landscape was filled with a myriad of greens from the moss and vegetation that embraced the grey of the rocks, warm from within, but also brown from the weathered wooden planks, and ever present, the white of the fallen snow.
+All around, the picturesque landscape was filled with a myriad of greens from the moss and vegetation that embraced the grey of the rocks, warm from within, but also brown from the weathered wooden planks, and, ever present, the white of the falling snow.
 Serene and unbothered, a Buddhist statue watched over the scene.

 Marcel wasn't there to teach them about the differences between modern and Sengoku era onsen, so the girls had to learn on their own.
 They discovered quickly that there were no stalls to wash oneself, just a bucket carved from old hinoki wood for rinsing off.
 After undressing behind a screen and leaving their clothes on a straw mat, they quickly took care of that so they could step into the inviting warm water.
-Stopping by the edge, Inês cupped her hands in the pool of warm water; there was a faint smell of sulfur rising with the steam.
+Stopping by the edge, Inês cupped her hands in the searing pool; there was a faint smell of sulfur rising with the steam.
 She brought the warmth to her shoulders and let it down on her.
 She took her right foot off the frost-crusted rock and dove it into the bath; the heat took her breath away.
 Letting herself be submerged for an instant, she floated without a thought.
 If only for a moment, everything went quiet.

 “Nice!”